Math major and advanced courses FAQ

 and you can use it to subscribe or unsubscribe any time you wish.
 Be sure to use the “Yale NetID login” (guest e-mails are not permitted for this list).

 Official math major information is sent to all current majors, independently of the DUS newslist.
-The newslist was partly created for reaching students who are interested in news from us but have not declared a math major yet, or are majoring in something else.
+The newslist was partly created for reaching students who are interested in news from us but are majoring in something else or have not declared a major yet.
 Partly because we try to keep the official list for essential information only, and avoid sending to everyone unofficial messages that many math majors might not be interested in receiving.
 The unofficial list is there so you can sign up to receive them if you like :)

 Can I do research with math department faculty?